ajhenley/gitbook/java_bank_reports.md

 <!-- for the class this will be a paired activity -->
 <!--djw:done-->
 ###Java Bank Reports
+This assignment is more difficult than the others.
+You may want to work with a partner.

 Your bosses at Java Bank want you to extend the banking application with a series of reports.
 You need to formulate the queries that will pull this data.
 Create the tables, load the data, and write the report queries.

 |Name|StartingBalance|Account Type|AccountNumber